 Furthermore, note the recent couture campaign, which lists the name: "Saint Laurent La Collection de Paris."
 At this point, the house appears to be breaking its own rules regarding monikers, unless the couture collection really does fall under the ready-to-wear name, which seems odd and erroneous, no?

 Not surprisingly, as of the time of publication, most fashion sites were still widely misusing the brand’s name.
 For instance, most of the industry’s popular fashion blogs continued to refer to the house as a whole as Saint Laurent.
 Mainstream news publications are similarly confused; just a few weeks ago, one ran an article, entitled: “A 1980s homage for Saint Laurent's Couture show.”
 Wikipedia is still confused, as it lists the house’s name as “Yves Saint Laurent YSL; also known as Saint Laurent Paris.”

-Legally, the house retains the Yves Saint Laurent SAS moniker, and retains the aura of confusion, which began from day 1 until the day Slimane left.
+Legally, the house retains the Yves Saint Laurent SAS moniker, and retains the aura of confusion, which began from day one until the day Slimane left.